 - Eager Spool:

 On the first execution, an eager spool reads and stores the entire input when the first row is requested, then returns only the first row that matches the Predicate property; it then returns the remainder of the matching rows from the indexed worktable as more rows are requested.
 Subsequent executions read and return the same or a different subset of rows from the worktable, without ever having to execute the child nodes again.

 - Lazy Spool:

-On the first execution, a lazy builder reads, stores, and immediately returns a single row; it repeats this as more rows are requested.
+On the first execution, a lazy spool reads, stores, and immediately returns a single row; it repeats this as more rows are requested.
 The rows read during this execution will always match the Predicate Later executions read and return the rows from the worktable if they exist, otherwise they read, store, and return additional rows by calling their child operator.